 But the Florida First District Court of Appeal quashed the Department’s order.
 The court noted the Department’s February order came nine months after his alleged malpractice, and that he “has not been the subject of any prior disciplinary actions.”
 Given that, the court determined the emergency restrictions were inappropriate.
 The plastic surgeon is therefore allowed to resume his practice pending the outcome of an administrative hearing on the merits of the Department’s complaint.

-A Florida Medical Malpractice Attorney Can Help
+A Florida Medical Negligence Attorney Can Help

 Even if the Department ultimately succeeds in revoking the plastic surgeon’s medical license, it may come as cold comfort to the victims and their families.
-The Herald said the doctor chose not to carry medical malpractice insurance—a practice permitted under Florida law—which could limit victims’ ability to recover damages in any civil lawsuits.
+The Herald said the doctor chose not to carry medical negligence insurance—a practice permitted under Florida law—which could limit victims’ ability to recover damages in any civil lawsuits.

-If you have been injured due to a plastic surgeon’s negligence, it is imperative that you speak with an experienced Clearwater medical malpractice attorney right away.
+If you have been injured due to a plastic surgeon’s negligence, it is imperative that you speak with an experienced Clearwater medical negligence attorney right away.
 Contact the Law Office of Paul B. Genet, P.A., at (727) 538-8865 if you require immediate legal assistance.